Configure Encrypted Channel to LDAP External Identity Store

 changeit.
 (Do not change the password for the Java keystore).

-Note: StartTLS is only supported on Tableau Server on Linux when communicating with Active Directory.
-StartTLS is not supported for communication with other LDAP server types.
+Note: StartTLS is only supported on Tableau Server on Linux when communicating with Active Directory and simple bind.
+StartTLS is not supported for communication with other LDAP server types or with GSSAPI.

 The StartTLS method works by establishing an insecure connection with the Active Directory server.
 After a client-server negotiation, the connection is upgraded to a TLS encrypted connection.
-This scenario requires a valid TLS certificate on Tableau Server.
+As the default configuration, this scenario only requires a valid TLS certificate on Tableau Server.
+No other configuration is required.

 LDAPS: Secure LDAP, or LDAPS, is a standard encrypted channel that requires more configuration.
 Specifically, in addition to a TLS certificate on Tableau Server, you must set the host name and the secure LDAP port for the target LDAP server.